To participate in leagues, please

-League options do not affect players' points on the overall leaderboard on the home page.
-Depending on the league options selected, your league points may be different from your overall leaderboard points.
+League options do not affect players' points on the All Players leaderboards on the home page.
+Depending on the league options selected, your league points may be different from your All Players leaderboard points.

 General League Info

-You can set up a league or join a league within any pool.
+• You can set up a league or join a league within any pool.
 Leagues are optional.

-Leagues have various scoring options to customize the league to your preferences.
+• Leagues have various scoring options to customize the league to your preferences.

-To start a league, enter a league name, set your options, and invite people to join.
+• To start a league, enter a league name, set your options, and invite people to join.

-To join a league, either accept an invitation from a league commissioner or join an open league.
+• To join a league, accept an invitation from a league commish.

-A player can be in only 1 league per pool.
+• A player can be in only 1 league per pool.
 To play in multiple leagues, set up another player.

 If your league ends in a tie, the tiebreaker entry that is closest to the total points scored in the last game of the pool, wins the league.